dannygale/workspace-tool/README.md

 ## Directory Structure

-The tool creates workspaces in the following structure:
+The tool creates workspaces in the following structure (always at the git repository root):
 ```
-project-root/
+git-repository-root/
 ├── workspaces/
 │   ├── feature-1/          # Full git repository
 │   ├── feature-2/          # Full git repository
 │   └── another-feature/    # Full git repository
 ├── ws                      # The workspace management tool
-└── create-workspace.sh     # Original script (can be removed)
+└── other-project-files...
 ```

+**Note**: Workspaces are always created in the git repository root's `workspaces/` directory, regardless of where you run the `ws` command from within the repository.

 ## Safety Features